Bill Russo (American football)

-William John Russo (June 19, 1947 – September 29, 2021) was an American football coach.
+William John Russo (June 19, 1947 – September 29, 2021) was an American college football coach.
 He served as the head football at Wagner College from 1978 to 1980 and at Lafayette College from 1981 to 1999.
 In 23 seasons as a head coach, Russo compiled a 118–113–4 overall record.
 In 1988, 1992 and 1994 Russo coached the Lafayette Leopards to outright Patriot League conference titles.
 Russo received the Eddie Robinson Award in 1988, which is given annually to the nation's top coach in NCAA Division I Football Championship Subdivision (formerly Division I-AA).
 Russo's 103 wins at Lafayette are the most of any head coach in the program's history.

+Russo is most notable for comforting a crying Lafayette football player after the loss to Lehigh during the 1998 Rivalry game.